Yiru-Jiao/Explaining-headway-reduction-of-HVs-following-AVs/README.md

 Create a conda environment for repeating the experiments.
 Install the required packages as listed above.

-Clone this repository, then either 1) create/define a folder for data saving and copy the subfolders in "Data path example"; or 2) use the folder "Data path example" directly.
+Clone this repository, then either 1) create/define a folder for data saving and copy the subfolders in "Data"; or 2) use the folder "Data" directly.

 __Step 1.
 Download and save data__

-Download the trajectory data of Lyft from <https://github.com/RomainLITUD/Car-Following-Dataset-HV-vs-AV> and save them in the folder "Data path example/InputData/Lyft/"; download processed data of Waymo from <https://data.mendeley.com/datasets/wfn2c3437n/2> and save it (`all_seg_paired_cf_trj_final_with_large_vehicle.csv`) in the folder "Data path example/InputData/Waymo/".
+Download the trajectory data of Lyft from <https://github.com/RomainLITUD/Car-Following-Dataset-HV-vs-AV> and save them in the folder "Data/InputData/Lyft/"; download processed data of Waymo from <https://data.mendeley.com/datasets/wfn2c3437n/2> and save it (`all_seg_paired_cf_trj_final_with_large_vehicle.csv`) in the folder "Data/InputData/Waymo/".

 __Step 2.
 Standardise data format (of Waymo and Lyft)__